balderdashy/sails-docs/upgrading/To1.0.md

 This makes your app more efficient by removing unnecessary `find` queries, and it makes it possible to use `.update()` and `.destroy()` to modify many different records in large datasets, rather than falling back to lower-level native queries.

-You can still instruct the adapter to send back created or modified records for a single query by using the `fetch` meta key.
+You can still instruct the adapter to send back created or modified records for a single query by using the `fetch` method.
 For example:

 ```js
 Article.update({